donalBolustrom99/FinalYearProjectATU/README.md

 https://youtu.be/-42xzuulUrg

 # Introduction
+## Abstract from Dissertation
 In today's increasingly digitized world, coding has emerged as a critical skill that empowers individuals to shape and navigate the digital landscape.
 However, traditional methods of learning coding can be complex and daunting, especially for beginners, resulting in a steep learning curve and disengagement.
 To address this issue, this dissertation presents an innovative approach to learning basic Java coding through an engaging Unity platformer game.

+## Running the Project
+To run the project, simply download the "FYPUnity.exe" from the code above, this will launch the game.
+The game is controlled with either standard mouse and keyboard

+WASD or Arrow Keys for Movement
+Space to Jump
+Shift Keys for Walking
+Escape to Spawn

+Controller that are compatible with unity should also work, Xbox One controller was used for testing.

 ## The Minor Dissertation for this project will contain 7 Major Category
   1. Introduction